aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 ## 14. Support and responsibilities

-We are responsible for the institutional setup of Mistral at AAU.
+Claaudia are responsible for the institutional setup of Mistral at AAU.
 This includes managing access, workspaces, and token quotas.
-Specifically, we can help with:

-- Access and login to Vibe and AI Studio
-- AI Studio workspace creation and workspace membership
-- Requesting or increasing a token quota

 For all technical questions about the Mistral products themselves — including API behaviour, model output, interface issues, and bugs — users must contact **Mistral's support** directly.

 ## 15. Fair usage